 Reading strategies

-- Task (what do we need to do or find when we read the passage)
+- Task (what you’ll need to do with the passage information)

 Q1: Which of the following can be inferred about Venice during the Middle Ages based on information in the passage?